 ALVIN COVERT was Principal during the 1924-25 and 1925-26 school years.
 The New Port Richey Press of Aug.
 29, 1924, reported: "Prof. Alvin Covert, of Nashville, Tennessee, has been appointed principal for this term.
 He arrived this week and has been getting acquainted with the town.
 He impresses one as a man who understands his profession and can be counted upon to take school matters in hand.
 Mr. Covert is a native of Indiana, but has been a citizen of Tennessee for several years.
 He was educated in Peabody College at Nashville and at the University of Chicago.
 He is a man of large experience in school work, having taught at a number of southern states.
 This is not his first year in Florida either, he having taught in Monticello several years ago."
 Covert was at one time on the faculty of Tarpon Springs High School.
 On Nov.
 21, 1930, the New Port Richey Press reported that Covert was currently the Principal of Branford High School but that he and his wife owned considerable property in the New Port Richey area and hoped eventually to make it their permanent home.
 He is shown as 65 years old in the 1930 census, living in Okaloosa County, Florida.
 Mrs. Covert died in Madison, Tenn., on Dec.
 23, 1933.
 A newspaper columnist wrote in 1963 that, as far as he knew, Professor Covert was still living, in his 90s.

-REV. WALTER D. BREMNER (b. about 1875) had been on the Gulf faculty before becoming Principal at the start of the 1926-27 school year.
+REV. WALTER DUNNETT BREMNER (1875-1959) had been on the Gulf faculty before becoming Principal at the start of the 1926-27 school year.
 He remained as Principal during the 1927-28 and 1928-29 school years.
+He served as pastor of Trilby Baptist Church from Nov.
+1, 1926 until July 17, 1927.
 He was born in Scotland.
 An article in the New Port Richey Press of Aug.
 19, 1927, reported "Prof. W. D. Bremner will be superintendent of both schools [GHS and Pierce Grammar] in addition to his duties as principal of Gulf High School."
 According to a 1958 newspaper column by Rev. John W. Parkes, "The older preacher was Walter D. Bremner, a well-known pastor in and around Richmond, Va.
 He accepted a call as supply pastor at First Baptist Church, New Port Richey.
 Rev. Bremner would not take a permanent pastorate, as he didn't feel like he would be around in Florida very long.
 There was still an urge to return to Virginia, where he owned a farm and a spacious home, and where their children had been born.
 However, Dr. Bremner was destined to remain in New Port Richey, for the members of the school board had learned that he was an educator, as well as a minister of the Gospel, so he was employed as principal of Gulf High School, a position which he held most ably for several years."
 Bremner was pastor of Taylorsville Baptist Church near Richmond, Va., for seventeen years.
 He was a graduate of Richmond University and worked for a newspaper in New Jersey at one time.
 On April 23, 1929, Rev. Bremner performed a wedding ceremony on the rostrum of the Gulf High School auditorium, marrying Roy Jasper and Helen Littell.
 In the 1930 census, he is listed as a preacher living in Henrico County, Virginia.
+He died in Hanover County, Virginia, on Dec.
+2, 1959.

 JAMES H. KELLY served as Principal during the 1929-30 and 1930-31 school years.
 A J. H. Kelly, presumably the same person, was one of several person who incorporated the Monticello Academy in Jasper County, Georgia, in 1889.
 An article in the New Port Richey Press of Sept.
 27, 1929, reports, “Prof. J. H. Kelley of Gainesville will be principal of Gulf high school and patrons are congratulating the school board on being able to secure this outstanding educator as principal of the local high school.”
 An article in the New Port Richey Press of Oct.
 4, 1929, reported that Kelly was highly recommended by the University of Florida.
 In the 1930 census, he is shown as a resident of Gainesville, 49 years old, born in Florida.
 School board records show that he was re-appointed principal on Sept.
 24, 1931.
 On Oct.
 9, 1931, the Evening Independent reported that at its regular meeting on Monday the county school board unanimously appointed Prof. J. H. Kelly to be principal of Gulf High School for the remainder of the school year.
 On April 4, 1932, a newspaper article mentioned that Kelly was the Gulf principal.